-All four members of the Board bring relevant experience in mining and resources, and all have many years experience in public markets.
+All members of the Board bring relevant experience in mining and resources, and all have many years experience in public markets.
 The Board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute its strategy.
 Directors attend seminars and other regulatory and trade events to ensure that their knowledge remains current.
+Refer to the Directors' Report for details of the Board's experience and tenure.